 Reserve materials are located behind the circulation desk.
 Most reserve materials may be checked out for two hours.
 Overnight checkout is permitted two hours before the library closes with materials due back one hour after the library next opens.
 Reserve materials may be renewed if no one else has requested them.

 If an item has been checked out for more than two weeks, students, faculty, and staff can request that a checked-out item be recalled by contacting the circulation desk.

-Students, faculty, and staff can place a hold on a checked-out item either electronically by clicking on the “hold this item” button in the catalog or in person at the circulation desk.
-When the requested item is returned, a notice will be sent to the requesting patron, and the item will be held for that person for seven days.
+Students, faculty, and staff can place a hold on an item either electronically by clicking on the “Place on Hold” button in the catalog or in person at the circulation desk.
+When the requested item is available, a notice will be sent to the requesting patron, and the item will be held for that person for seven days.
+Hybrid program students have the option of having the requested mailed to their home address.
 Reserve and non-circulating items may not be placed on hold.